-Five eight-week terms during one program year (early June to late May of the following year) are offered which reinforce the intellectual foundation of strategic business management with an integrated applied approach.
-Term 1 is offered in Summer, Terms 2 and 3 in Fall, and Terms 4 and 5 in Spring.
+Five eight-week terms during one program year are offered which reinforce the intellectual foundation of strategic business management with an integrated applied approach.
 Concept courses are introduced as a way of enhancing understanding of the ideas needed to manage from evidence in business management as best-practice models.
 The tools needed to implement the management perspective are provided so that students make the connection between concepts and process for effective management.
 A one-day orientation will be scheduled prior to Term 1 to provide an introduction to the new cohort of students into the program.